top of page

 4. Rendering software: Rendering software is used to create realistic, photo-quality images and videos of 3D models.
 Examples of rendering software include V-Ray, Corona, and Lumion.

-It's important to remember that the categories listed above often overlap.
-In fact, effective architectural methodology is generally considered to involve a back-and-forth between, for instance, design, drawing and presentation.
-As such, software programs can and certainly do fulfill more than a single role themselves.
+It is important to remember, however, that these categories above often intersect with one another.
+In fact, it is generally held that an effective architectural methodology occurs through a shuttling back and forth between, for example, design, drawing, and presentation.
+Accordingly, software programs can and indeed do serve more than a single role themselves.

-Historically single-purpose software has been considered optimal as the industry-leading technology.
-This has lead to offices using a particular software for a predetermined role such as Autocad for drawing, or Sketchup for 3D modelling.
-Industries are also traditionally separated with engineers, architects and quantity surveyors being implemented via separate contracts, usually from different companies.
+Historically, single-purpose software has been regarded as optimum and the leading edge of the industry.
+This, in turn, means offices use a certain software for a given role, say Autocad for drawing and Sketchup for 3D modeling.
+Similarly, industries are traditionally separated with engineers, architects, and quantity surveyors being implemented via separate contracts, usually from different companies.

-In recent years however, turnkey software like Revit and Allplan have gained popularity in managing large projects from start to finish.
-We also quite commonly see industry professionals working together on a project within the same software - even on the same model.
+Over the last several years, however, turnkey software like Revit and Allplan has emerged as a popular choice for many who wish to manage large projects from start to finish.
+We also continue to see various industry pros working on a project together within the same software-even on the same model.
 Thanks BIM!

 What programs should architects avoid?